Does formalizing reasoning require new mathematics?

 This puts pressure on an old question: is mathematics discovered or invented?

-Riemann didn't discover Riemannian geometry in the way you discover a new continent, stumbling upon something that was fully there all along.
-But he also didn't invent it the way you invent a game, making arbitrary choices constrained only by internal consistency.
+Consider what actually happens when new mathematics is constructed.
+Riemann didn't discover Riemannian geometry the way you discover a continent, stumbling upon something fully there all along.
+He also didn't invent it the way you invent a game, making arbitrary choices constrained only by internal consistency.

 And yet the geometry didn't exist until he built it.
 There was no fact about Riemannian manifolds before there was a concept of Riemannian manifolds.
 The structure became determinate through the process of articulation.

-It seems to be a structural feature of any domain where articulation is constitutive.
-A poem isn't discovered (it didn't exist before being written) but also isn't invented arbitrarily (not any words will do; the poet is constrained by meaning, form, sound).
-The poem becomes real through being written, yet what's written isn't arbitrary.
-It has to work.
+This is what happens in any domain where articulation is constitutive.
+A poem isn't discovered (it didn't exist before being written) but isn't invented arbitrarily (not any words will do; the poet is constrained by meaning, form, sound).
+The poem becomes real through being written, and what's written has to work.
+Mathematical construction is like that, but for structure as such.

 One level deeper: why is mathematics so effective at describing reality?